Skip to Main Content

 A guide to Canadian Literature

-Indigenous Literature
+Indigenous literature

-There are a wide range of Indigenous literatures around the world as well as in Canada, and many Indignenous communities and traditional territories from the Atlantic to the Pacific to the Arctic and beyond.
+There is a wide range of Indigenous literatures around the world as well as in Canada, and many Indignenous communities and traditional territories from the Atlantic to the Pacific to the Arctic and beyond.
 Dalhousie University is located in Mi’kma’ki, the ancestral and unceded territory of the Mi’kmaq.

 The map tool below can provide information on Indigenous territories, languages, and treaties around the world.